 |Deputy Chair||Ann Ewy, F.SAME|

 |Vice Chair, Communications & Marketing||Carrie Ann Williams, F.SAME|

 |Vice Chair, Post Outreach & Engagement||Rick Rubin, F.SAME|

 |Vice Chair, Awards & Recognition||Jeanne LeBron, F.SAME|

 |Vice Chair, Internal||Brig.
 Gen. Patrice Melancon, P.E., F.SAME, USAFR (Ret.)|

 |Vice Chair, Events||Col. Shawn Moore, F.SAME, USAF (Ret.)|

 |SAME Staff Point of Contact||Kathy Off, PMP|

-The first group of Distinguished Fellows was agreed upon by the National Leadership Team in May 2018 from the entire list of Fellows, using distinct criteria that demonstrated their continued dedication to the Society since becoming a Fellow.
-The below Distinguished Fellows constitute the Advisory Committee to the Fellows Leadership above.
+The first group of Distinguished Fellows was agreed upon by the SAME National Leadership Team in May 2018, chosen from the entire list of Fellows and using distinct criteria that demonstrated their continued dedication to the Society since becoming a Fellow.
+Additional members have been named Distinguished Fellows in the years since.
+Distinguished Fellows constitute the Advisory Committee to the Academy of Fellows leadership.